nus-cs2103-AY2324S2/ip/docs/README.md

 ### Add Events

-To add an event, use the `event` command followed by the event description and the event date.
+To add an event, use the `event` command followed by the event description, /from followed by the start date-time, /to followed by the end date-time.
 The date should be in the format 'dd/MM/yyyy HHmm'.

-Example: `event team meeting /at 03/12/2019 1400`
+Example: `event student meeting /from 02/12/2019 1800 /to 02/12/2019 2000`

 ### Display Tasks